swiftlang/swift-evolution/proposals/NNNN-pointer-family-initialization-improvements.md

 <!-- UMBP needs a method to initialize a specific element: rdar://51817146 -->

 We would like to use the verb `update` instead of `assign`, in order to better communicate the intent of the API.
-It is currently a common programmer error to use one of the existing `assign` functions for uninitialized memory; using the verb `update` instead would express the precondition in the API itself.
+It is currently a common programmer error to use one of the existing `assign` functions for uninitialized memory; using the verb `update` instead would express the precondition in the API name itself.

 The methods that initialize or update from a `Collection` will have forgiving semantics, and copy the number of elements that they can, be that every available element or none, and then return the index in the buffer that follows the last element copied, which is cheaper than returning an iterator and a count.
 Unlike the existing `Sequence` functions, they include no preconditions beyond having a valid `Collection` and valid buffer, with the understanding that if a user needs stricter behaviour, it can be composed from these functions.

 The above changes include a method to update a single element.
 Evidently that is a synonym for the `subscript(_ i: Index)` setter.
 We hope that documenting the update action specifically will help clarify the requirements of that action, namely that the buffer element must already be initialized.
-Experience shows that the initialization requirement of the subscript setter is frequently missed by users in the current situation, where it is only documented along with the subscript getter.
+Experience shows that the initialization requirement of the subscript setter is frequently not noticed by users in the current situation, where it is only documented along with the subscript getter.

 ##### `UnsafeMutablePointer`